Part of the TitleMax Title Pawns chain · locations

 The TitleMax Title Pawns location in Union City, GA is situated at 4791 Jonesboro Rd STE 1, a convenient standalone storefront in the Union City area.
 This location is open Monday through Friday from 10 AM to 7 PM, Saturday from 10 AM to 4 PM, and closed Sundays, making it accessible for residents and workers throughout Union City who need flexible lending options.

-At this Union City, GA branch, you can apply for title loans using your vehicle as collateral, as well as payday advances for immediate cash needs.
+At this Union City, GA branch, you can apply for title loans using your vehicle as collateral, as well as payday advances for short-term cash needs.
 Contact the location directly at +1 770-969-2803 to discuss your specific borrowing situation and get clarity on requirements and approval timelines.

 Services & Features